cbrookins/cbrookins.github.io/_posts/2020-06-02-freenas-jail-for-cloudprinting.markdown

 Now run the following command
 ``service cloudprint start``

 Use a browser to go to the provided link and registered the printer with your Google account.
+Once registration is complete you should be able to send jobs to your printer.

 Reboot and verify that **cloudprint** is running.